w3c/wai-curricula/content/designer/navigation-and-input.md

 * explain strategies that people with disabilities use to navigate and interact with web pages
 * create designs that allow users to bypass blocks of repeated content
 * create designs that allow for multiple navigational mechanisms, such as menus, search boxes, breadcrumb trails, tables of contents, and sitemaps
-* create designs that allow for mechanisms to stop, adjust, and extend time limits
+* create designs that allow for mechanisms to stop, adjust, and extend time limits, for example time limits in a form or times for which information is shown
 * ensure interactions do not rely solely on multipoint or path-based gestures, such as swipe or pinch
 * ensure that mechanisms to undo or abort an action carried out with pointer operations are always available
 * identify related requirements for developers to ensure that navigational mechanisms can be used with the keyboard and other input devices